Privacy Policy

 Introduction

-This privacy notice describes the handling of all personal data we collect, or where DWI is the controller.
-This includes communications to DWI, whether in soft copy, hard copy or by telephone.
+This privacy notice describes the handling of all personal data we process.
+The Department for Environment, Food and Rural Affairs (Defra) is the controller.

 Who we are

-The Drinking Water Inspectorate (DWI) is committed to the responsible handling and security of personal data.
-Your privacy is important to us and protected in law through the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA 2018).
-To comply with this legislation, we must provide you with information setting out how we process your personal data.
+The DWI is committed to the responsible handling and security of personal data.
+Your privacy is important to us and protected in law through the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act (DPA 2018).

 What is personal data?

-Personal data is data which identifies an individual directly or indirectly, in particular by reference to an identifier such as their name or a reference number.
+Personal data is data which identifies an individual directly or indirectly, by reference to an identifier such as their name or a reference number.

 When will we collect your information?